 The health and safety of our residents and visitors are paramount and as such, we want to ensure you are fully informed of the impacts of COVID-19 on our area.
-Horry County has identified 410 cases of COVID-19 with the total number of people confirmed to have COVID-19 in South Carolina at 11,131.
+As this is a rapidly evolving situation, we’ll continue to post updates on this page and our social channels.
+The South Carolina Department of Health and Environmental Control (DHEC) has identified 8,456 confirmed cases of COVID-19 in Horry County with the total number of people confirmed to have COVID-19 in South Carolina at 97,554.

 To slow the spread of COVID-19 local and state leaders have passed emergency ordinances that impact Grand Strand residents and visitors.

-May 12, 2020 – Myrtle Beach Provides Update on City Services Read the update
+May 12, 2020 – Myrtle Beach Provides Update on City Services Read update

-May 11, 2020 – 8B – Amendment to Address Maximum Occupancy of Passenger and Service Elevators – Revisions removed the limit of one guest on elevators and added elevators should have signs detailing elevator occupancy limits, social distancing, use of face masks in elevators and encouraging use of stairs.
-Read the full order here
+May 11, 2020 – 8B – Amendment to Address Maximum Occupancy of Passenger and Service Elevators Read order

 April 28, 2020 – Public Beach Access – Myrtle Beach City Council voted to reopen beach access for city residents, visitors and guests starting immediately.